roemvaar/cs_notes/docs/algorithms/design/divide_and_conquer.md

 * **Combine** the subproblem solutions to form a solution to the original problem.

-As an example, the **merge sort** algorithm closely follows the divide-and-conquer method.
+The **merge sort** algorithm closely follows the divide-and-conquer method.